Select your base

 Photographers always rave about the colours of the natural environment during the autumn period.
 This is a great time to practice those photography skills, with the trees turning golden brown and the autumnal light perfect for capturing great shots.

-Autumn is all about colour.
+Autumn in the UK is all about colour.
 Take some time to photograph all the different colours of the leaves as they transition from the summer greens to the autumn browns.
 Try taking your photos early in the morning or early evening to get the best light – the ‘golden hours’ of photography, where the rising and setting of the sun adds an extra golden bit of magic to your shots.

 Plenty of routes with Black Prince will see you immersed in nature.
 If wildlife photography is your passion, then head to places like the Fens, where the wildlife, together with the autumn hues can make for some spectacular shots.